 I dont know why but my toddlers give me such a hard time when it comes to eating their veggies.
 This sent me on a journey to help them get a more balanced diet and incorporate veggies into their day any way I could.

-I have learned a few tricks and now I am sharing what really works when it comes to getting toddlers to eat more vegetables.
+I have learned a few tricks and now I am sharing what really works when it comes to getting my picky toddler to eat more veggies.

 Want some more inspiration?
 Here are some healthy and nutritious recipes that my kids love: